Gift Card Program

 Support St. Francis Xavier Parish without spending an extra dime!

 That’s the beauty of our parish Gift Card Program.

 The program, managed by Natalie Boothe and Kelly Klik, gives parishioners and their friends or businesses an opportunity to purchase gift cards – at face value – for things they’re going to buy anyway.
 The parish makes money because vendors sell the cards to the parish at a discount.

 For example, if you plan to buy groceries, you might pick up a $100 gift card.
 The card cost the parish $95.
 That $5 difference might not seem like a lot – but it adds up.

 What’s even better for families is that the parish will split the profits with you, to help offset the costs of tuition and fees at St. Francis Xavier School or the Parish School of Religion.
 Your portion of the profit comes as an annual check each summer.
 Some families’ checks this year topped $500.

 That check also means you’re making an equal donation to the church.

 “I think it’s a good idea,” says Diane Ollom, who purchased gift cards when she picked up her granddaughters after school.
 “I’m going to spend the money anyway.”

-Now that her son is driving, Sharon Tahajod says, she likes to buy gas cards for him.
+Sharon Tahajod buys gas cards for her son.
 “If he doesn’t have cash, it comes in handy,” explains Sharon, adding that she is trying to “step it up” and use gift cards for her regular shopping to raise more money for the parish.